Modular differential equations and null vectors: Application to extremal self-dual CFTs

 If we apply the same argument to $d_{[-h(d)+1]}e$, it seems that we could obtain $s$ Virasoro operators.
 Note however that $d_{[-h(d)+1]}$ annihilates the vacuum and must therefore contain at least one $L_{[-n]}$ with $n\leq 1$.
 Bringing this operator to the right, commuting through the modes of $e$, we decrease the number of Virasoro operators at least by one, so that we are again left with at most $s-1$ Virasoro generators.

 It therefore follows that the right hand side of (\ref{main2}) does not contain the term $(L_{[-2]})^s\Omega$.
-To satisfy the equality the theory must therefore have a non-trivial null vector.
-At $c>1$, however, we know that the pure Virasoro theory does not have any non-trivial null vectors.
+To satisfy the equality the theory must therefore have a non-trivial null-vector.
+At $c>1$, however, we know that the pure Virasoro theory does not have any non-trivial null-vectors.
 This then leads to the desired contradiction.